 NBS Source powers NBS Chorus.
 As a manufacturer, if your materials, products or systems are on NBS Source then they will have already been listed against the correct template clauses for specifiers to use.
 You as the manufacturer then have the option to also subscribe to NBS Chorus, where your team can then pull your products together into a tailored specification for your clients.
 It's so simple to use; within a few hours you will be up and running, and NBS' team of experts is always on hand to point you in the right direction.
 NBS Chorus is available as a subscription service.
 It provides a very cost-effective and more practical approach to writing specifications than bespoke solutions that still only output to Word or PDF format.

-• Get your products found and specified on NBS Source
+- Get your products found and specified with NBS Source and NBS Chorus

-• Be part of the spec with NBS Chorus
+- Be part of the specification with NBS Chorus